Sync Notion to Webflow in Minutes: Top 5 Tools Compared (2026)

 Developer Dependency Slows Content Publishing

-Here's a another critical issue: marketing teams can't publish independently.
+Here's another critical issue: marketing teams can't publish independently.
 They depend on Webflow developers to access the site and publish content through the CMS.
 This common "developer bottleneck" is a well-known friction point for growing companies, creating bottlenecks, slows publishing cycles by days or weeks, and increases project costs significantly.

 The impact: A blog post that should take 30 minutes now takes 3 days because it's waiting in a developer queue.